wickathou/diploi.com/src/content/blog/importing_from_lovable_and_github/importing_from_lovable_and_github.md

 By default, your production URL is a `.diploi.me` subdomain (for example, `my-imported-app.diploi.me`).
 To use your own domain:

-1. Open the **Options** for the deployment you can to point to, for example, your Production deployment.
+1. Open the **Options** for the deployment you can point to, for example, your Production deployment.
    ![Accessing deployment options](../../../images/blog/deployment-options.png)

 2. Turn off the **auto-generated endpoints**.
    ![Replacing the auto-generated endpoints](replacing-auto-generated-endpoints.png)

-3. Enable **Use Custom Domain** and enter your hostname, for example `yourdomain.com`.
+3. Enable **Use Custom Domain** and enter your hostname, for example, `yourdomain.com`.
    ![Assigning custom domains to imported app](assigning-custom-domains.png)

 4. Then update your domain's DNS, by creating a **CNAME** record pointing to `edge.diploi.com`.